DeeJack/WeatherTrentino/README.md

 # Climate Change Trentino - KGE 2024

-Repository for the report on Climate Change in Trentino, for the Knowledge Engineering course 2024, UNITN.
+Repository for the report on Climate Change in Trentino, for the Knowledge Engineering course a.y.
+2024/2025, UNITN.

 By **Giacomo Tezza**, **Lorenzo Fumi**